British

 This machine came from the Central Aircraft Co of Kilburn, London, using an engine of American origins from Economic Motors of Eynsford, Kent.

-At the Motorcycle Show of 1920, it was said to be the cheapest three-wheeler available. the machine was very primitive and had twenty-inch wire wheels - two at the front and one at the back.
+At the Motorcycle Show of 1920, it was said to be the cheapest three-wheeler available.
+The machine was very primitive and had twenty-inch wire wheels - two at the front and one at the back.
 It had a skeletal frame and body with a seat for one person.

 Economic Motors had been selling the engine as an auxiliary unit for pedal cycles - it was a 154cc two-stroke flat-twin Johnson mounted over the back wheel, which it drove by chain.
 The Central Aircraft Co had been looking to increase production after the end of the Great War, but failure to do so caused them to disappear.